-verlooking the Columbia River Gorge in Cascade Locks, Oregon, not far from the busy main line of the Union Pacific Railroad, is a small glass-windowed building that contains one of the true pioneers of western transportation: the Oregon Pony.
-This tiny geared 0-4-0, one of the oldest preserved locomotives in the United States, was built during the first years of the Civil War and will celebrate its 151st birthday in 2012.
+The Official Publication of the Pacific Northwest Chapter National Railway Historical Society Portland, Oregon www.pnwc-nhs.org verlooking the Columbia River Gorge in Cascade Locks, Oregon, not far from the busy main line of the Union Pacific Railroad, is a small glass-windowed building that contains one of the true pioneers of western transportation: the Oregon Pony.
+This tiny geared 0-4-0, one of the oldest preserved locomotives in the United States, was built during the first years of the Civil War and celebrated its 160th birthday in 2021.
 After a rocky career in which it survived a warehouse fire and nearly four decades of exposure to the elements, it is now fully restored as an icon of Oregon's early days, and is proudly displayed near the location where it was first put to work in the 1860s.